itchono/aer506-chapter-problems/README.md

 3. Run `q*.m` to run a question.
 The final answers are printed out to console.

 ## Progress
-* All of CH2 done
+* All of CH2 done; all validated
     * Later problems in CH2 (Q13 onwards) are done a lot better, use those for reference (I lay out frames properly)
-    * Solutions validated for all Q's
+    * Comes with bundled library functions for rotation matrices and skew symmetic matrix operators
-* CH3: all done and validated except Q10, which still needs some work
+* All of CH3 done; all validated except Q10, which still needs some work
+    * Comes with the same utility functions as CH2
-* All of CH4 done
+* All of CH4 done; all validated
+    * I may follow up CH4 with some utilities for orbit determination
+* All of CH5 done; all validated, Q8 is a bit off, but I think my solution should be correct
+    * I may follow up CH5 with a set of utilities for finding parameters
-* CH5: 6/12 done
+* CH6

 ## General Notation
 There are a LOT of pre-superscripts, etc. in this course.